 The quarterly data are broken down by economic activity (at section level), in accordance with NACE Rev. 2 (Statistical classification of economic activities in the European Community).

-In addition, Eurostat publishes for some countries the quarterly data broken down by:
+In addition, Eurostat publishes for some countries quarterly data broken down by:

-• occupation, in accordance with ISCO (International standard classification of occupations)
+occupation, in accordance with the ISCO classification (International standard classification of occupations)

-• region, in accordance with NUTS (Nomenclature of territorial units for statistics)
+region, in accordance with the NUTS classification (Nomenclature of territorial units for statistics)

 which are delivered by the countries on a voluntary basis.